-IMPERIAL VENUS serves mainly as a showcase for the amply displayed charms of Gina Lollobrigida, who delivers a fine performance as Napoleon Bonaparte’s notoriously pleasure-loving younger sister Pauline (1780-1825, who despite unhappy marriages and numerous affairs, remained devoted to her conqueror brother.
-The elaborate 1962 French-Italian co-production, originally titled Venere imperiale, was shot in CinemaScope and 70mm, but it’s one of those picture that’s slipped into obscurity, so seeing it as was intended is a forlorn hope.
+IMPERIAL VENUS serves mainly as a showcase for the amply displayed charms of Gina Lollobrigida, who delivers a fine performance as Napoleon Bonaparte’s notoriously pleasure-loving younger sister Pauline (1780-1825), who, through unhappy marriages and numerous affairs, remained devoted to her conqueror brother.
+The elaborate 1962 French-Italian co-production, originally titled Venere imperiale, was shot in CinemaScope and 70mm, but it’s one of those pictures that have slipped into obscurity, so seeing it as was intended is a forlorn hope.
 The makers likely hoped the saucy period piece would catch some draft from the huge love-among-rulers epic being filmed at the same time, Cleopatra, but that failed to materialize. *

 Like another contemporary European sex goddess, Brigitte Bardot, ‘Lollo’ was always underrated as an actress, and it’s a shame the movie around her is static and choppy.
 Her committed—and tres sexy— work here did win the Italy’s Oscar equivalent, the David di Donatello, as Best Actress.